action-pack/increment/readme.md

 If left empty current repository will be used.

 ### owner
-  description: Owner of repository
+Owner of repository (optional)
-  default: false
-  required: false

 ### push_to_org
-  description: Flag to use organization endpoint for secret
+Flag to use organization endpoint for secret
-  default: false
-  required: false

 ### token:
 **Required** Repository [Access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)

 ## Usage
 ### Custom repository